Legal Advice for Compensation Insurance Claims & TPD Payouts

-Workers’ Compensation Payouts – A Guide for Injured Workers
+Workers’ Compensation Payout Guide QLD for Injured Workers

-2. The factors that determine the value of your WorkCover payments
+2. The factors that determine the value of your workers’ compensation payments

 NOTE: If your damage prevents you from working again in your usual job, you might also be eligible to make a Total and Permanent Disability Claim and get a TPD payout.

-If your job has harmed you, please contact our skilled Queensland workers’ compensation lawyers for expert legal advice.
+If your job has harmed you (due to employer negligence), you have the right to seek legal advice from our workers’ compensation lawyers.
 It’s free to understand your rights and entitlements and if you have a valid claim.
+Call now for free advice: 1800 700 125

 What is my claim worth?